Overcoming the spirit of Jezebel

-- She typically seeks to control people through family ties, emotional blackmail, and relationship politics, and seduce people with her flattery, charm, beauty or sex or appeal to people’s emotional connections with her.
+- He/she typically seeks to control people through family ties, emotional blackmail, and relationship politics, and seduce people with his/her flattery, charm, looks, sex or appeal to people’s emotional connections with them.

 - An attention seeker, he/she is prone to subtle or outright bragging and enjoys being revered.

 - He/she is quick to point out and gossip about others’ shortcomings.

 - His/her words and conversations can be quite overwhelming or condemning.

 - He/she will position themselves as an innocent victim.
 Everyone else is at fault.
-She is always right.
+He/she is always right.

-- To anyone who tries to stop or correct her, she can retaliate with aggressive or emotional outbursts.
+- To anyone who tries to stop or correct him/her, they can retaliate with aggressive or emotional outbursts.

 - Such a person tends to create divisions, rather than foster joy, hope, and peace, within families and church communities.
-She may even be an influential figure in church circles.
+He/she may even be an influential figure in church circles.

 The effects on those around them

 - There is little peace around a person who is enslaved to a spirit of Jezebel (2 Kings 9:22).